 Here are some things that you can do to educate yourself on your investment options:

 Call the funding organization or go to their website to compare the fund options.

-Investing as a young adult will give you the best return on investment for when you reach retirement age.
+Investing early will give you the best return on investment for when you reach retirement age.
 If your employer offers a matching contribution, you reap the benefits of the free money received by the plan.
 Yes, I said free.
-When employers offer matching contributions to your retirement plan, they are giving you free money to invest in yourself.
+When employers offer matching contributions to your retirement plan, they give you free money to invest in yourself.
 You also reduce your tax rate from year to year because your money is held in a tax-deferred savings plan.
 Now, how bad could a lower tax rate be?
 Find out more about reducing your taxable income from the Financial Industry Regulatory Authority.

 Video: How to become a 401(k) Millionaire

-Now that your retirement fund is set up, how do you continue to grow your retirement fund?
+Now that your retirement fund is created, how do you continue to grow your retirement fund?
 You can continue to grow your retirement fund by increasing your retirement contribution percentage or dollar amount whenever you receive a pay increase.
-Even increasing your contributions by 1% annually can add to your long-term savings and you may not notice the difference when receiving a pay increase.
-Also, as you pay off debt and you find that you have additional funds available in your bank account think about increasing your retirement contributions.
+Even increasing your contributions by 1% annually can add to your long-term savings, and you may not notice the difference when receiving a pay increase.
+Also, as you pay off debt and find that you have additional funds available in your bank account, think about increasing your retirement contributions.
 The return on investment you receive from your retirement fund will exceed the interest received from diverting the funds into a savings account.

 Your retirement plan could contain $1,040,106* at the age of 65 if you start investing at 20 with a starting annual salary of $30,000.
 Yes, you can become a 401(k) millionaire!
 Calculate your options here at Bankrate.com.